richardstartin/richardstartin.github.io/_posts/2021-11-28-5-java-mundane-performance-tricks.md

 </div>

-It takes 70% longer to put 14 keys into a `HashMap` with capacity 16 as it does to insert 10 keys, and allocation rate per constructed map is 60% higher.
+It takes 70% longer to put 14 keys into a `HashMap` with capacity 16 than it does to insert 10 keys, and allocation rate per constructed map is 60% higher.
 Increasing the capacity to 24 saves 11% in allocation rate and 34% in build time per `HashMap` by avoiding a resize in this benchmark.
 Exact numbers will vary but the point is that, if the size of the map can be calculated easily, doing so will save time and reduce allocation rate.